ChronoSheets/ChronoSheets-PHP-Client/docs/Api/TranscriptsApi.md

 );
 $startDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The Start date of the date range.
 Transcripts after this date will be obtained.
 $endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The End date of the date range.
 Transcripts before this date will be obtained.
-$xChronosheetsAuth = "xChronosheetsAuth_example"; // string | The ChronoSheets Auth Token
+$xChronosheetsAuth = 'xChronosheetsAuth_example'; // string | The ChronoSheets Auth Token
 $skip = 56; // int | Skip this many transcripts
 $take = 56; // int | Take this many transcripts
-$keyword = "keyword_example"; // string | Search the text content of the transcript keywords
+$keyword = 'keyword_example'; // string | Search the text content of the transcript keywords

 try {
     $result = $apiInstance->transcriptsGetMyTranscripts($startDate, $endDate, $xChronosheetsAuth, $skip, $take, $keyword);